SparrowFabrications/sparrowfabrications.github.io/diana-instant-square-lens-cap.md

 {% include my-gallery.html imagesurl="images/diana-instant-square-lens-cap"
    filenames="diana-instant-square-lens-cap-1.jpg,diana-instant-square-lens-cap-2.jpg,diana-instant-square-lens-cap-3.jpg,diana-instant-square-lens-cap-4.jpg,diana-instant-square-lens-cap-5.jpg" %}

+### Reviews

+> Love my replacement lens cap.
+Fits perfectly and honestly, it fits better than the original lens cap that came with my camera which was always loose and falling off.
+This one fits snug and feels very durable.
+Very happy with my purchase.
+>
+> *Etsy Purchaser, April 2024*

 ### Manufacturing
 3D printed in PETG, finished and posted from the United Kingdom.
 I chose PETG as it is a strong material and the design, although it looks delicate, it is robust.